SepulchralSimian/Journal/content/_index.md

 ---
 title: A New Jazz
 ---
-### An Experimental School of Music
+### A New Fusionary Genre

+**Abstract:**
 > My project is to produce a new fusionary genre by applying the theoretical principles of jazz harmony to the school of New Complexity.
 New Complexity identifies an avant-garde school of composers who, since the late 1970s, have produced compositions which, while often dissonant, abstract and atonal, require inventive methods of complex notation, often overwhelming to the eyes.
-By integrating the fundamental principles of jazz harmony into New Complexity, I have aimed to produce a novel fusion of the two seemingly disparate fields of music, and their respective theoretical frameworks.
+Through this novel integration of two seemingly disparate fields of music, I hope to honor the tradition of jazz as a continually evolving art form, consistent in its retention of idiomatic properties, both theoretical and cultural, despite flux.
+Actualized through the creation of an original composition as well as an accompanying "expository" document, the kernel of my project is organized [here]().
 The elements involved in this project--the central questions that propelled it--are detailed below.
-This site is a repository for all material relevant to this project.
+This site is otherwise a repository for all material relevant to this project.

 #### [What is New Complexity?](/notes/vault/what-is-new-complexity.md)